tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 Abstract
 --------

-The concepts proposal does not constrain the overload set of a template-concept function.
+As introduced, the central purpose of Concepts in the C++ DIS is to simplify generic programming such that it is approachable to the non-expert developer.
+In general it makes great strides towards this end particularly in the capacity of invoking a generic function; however, the Concepts design does not deliver on this promise in the implementation of a generic function.
+This is because the feature does not constrain the overload set of a template-concept function itself.
+This is contrary to the expectations of non-experts, because to them concepts should strongly resemble the callable properties of an interface.
+This mental model drives their expectations to believe that concepts offer a mechanism to limit the set of operations which would be visible from within their constrained function to those which are specified by concept used by the constrained function.

-This can lead to some surprising violations of the original concept author's expectations.
-A constrained-overload set for use in name matching in a template is necessary to make this safe; this was a part of the original C++0x concepts design and it appears to have been forgotten.
-Unfortunately, this is an oversight that cannot be corrected later -- to correct this later would entail silent behavioral changes to far too much code that will exist using concepts as we release them.
+The fact that this is not the case in constrained functions can lead to surprising violations of the author's expectations thereof.
+Unfortunately, this oversight cannot be corrected later.
+To correct this later would entail silent behavioral changes to existing code after the release of concepts in a standard.
 In other words, this is our only chance to get this right.

 Simple Example
 --------------